 What can happen if I get an STI?

 - Each STI has its own set of symptoms.
 However, many STIs can lead to similar long-term consequences, particularly if the STI goes untreated.

-- Pelvic inflammatory disease (PID) can damage fallopian tubes and make it difficult or impossible to have a baby, a problem called "infertility."
+- Pelvic inflammatory disease (PID) can damage fallopian tubes and make it difficult or impossible to have a baby, (a problem called "infertility.")

-- Chronic pain in the lower abdomen.
+- PID can cause chronic pain in the lower abdomen.

 - Males and females who are infected with STIs can transmit the infection to their partners.
 If pregnant, women can then transmit the infection to their babies.

 - If a person is infected with an STI they have a greater chance of contracting another STI.

 - STIs caused by bacteria (like chlamydia, gonorrhea, and syphilis) can usually be cured with antibiotics.
 If they are not treated early, serious long-term problems can develop, like pain and infertility.